JosefNemec/Playnite/doc/tutorials/scripts/dataDirectory.md

 To get script data directory, use `CurrentExtensionDataPath` global variable.

 To get installation directory of currently running script, use `CurrentExtensionInstallPath` global variable.
+In PowerShell scripts you may also use the standard `$PSScriptRoot` variable.